 - Stir to mix them together then fill the rest of the mug with coffee

 - Top with whipped cream (optional)

-For the best results, you should brew some coffee from fresh beans using a brewing method that will allow the coffee’s natural rich flavors like a French Press.
+For the best results, you should brew some coffee from fresh beans using a brewing method that will allow the coffee’s natural rich flavours like a French Press.
 Pick one of our gourmet coffees for this as no amount of preparation will make coffee from old or inferior beans taste good!
 You should also preheat the mug so the coffee stays warm for longer and you can enjoy it at your leisure.